leifos-gmbh/QuickSignUp/README.md

-# QuickSignUp
+# QuickSignUp Plugin

-Plugin to add Sign in/Sign up button into pages opening one modalbox where the user can do login/register filling the form.
+Plugin to add "Sign in/Sign up" button into pages opening one modalbox where the user can perform login/register filling the proper form.

-Only Anonymous
+The button mentioned is only displayed to non logged in users.

+## Details and Configuration

 Only standard users are allowed to use this method.
 For instance  Apache/Shibboleth ... are not allowed.